-Hidrive Group have defined the customer value within our processes and our focus is to continuously improve by creating long-term perspective and perseverance.
+Hidrive Lean Management Processes has defined the customer value and our focus is to continuously improve by creating long-term perspective and perseverance.
 The goal is to provide exceptional value to the customer that has 0% negative waste.
 To achieve recurrent improvement, the entire team has adapted the Lean Thinking concept, ensuring that the business and management focus changes from separate processes and departments, to optimise the entire workplace flow.

 Hidrive Group has adopted a consistent mindset on improvement.
 We will continue to strengthen our business, processes and people – we are excited to see what our future holds!